ashishmtu/NEON-GEDI/README.md

 - **1D CNN & LSTM:** The model expects 2-channel time-series data (waveform and elevation) for each site, stored in CSV format.
 Each CSV should contain columns for `Rxwaveform` (waveform data) and `Elevation` (elevation data).
 The metadata file should contain the `Live_Biomass_Density` label for each site.

 - **CNN:** This model requires images generated from the waveform data, which should be stored as image files (e.g., `.png`).
 A CSV metadata file should link each image with its corresponding `Live_Biomass_Density` label.
-The input dimensions for the images are dynamically adjusted based on the chosen model from the `timm` library.

-- **OLS & Random Forest Model:** This notebook expects the waveform data to be preprocessed into a suitable feature set (e.g., waveform-derived metrics).
+- **OLS & Random Forest Model:** These notebooks expect the waveform data to be preprocessed into a suitable feature set (e.g., waveform-derived metrics).
 The metadata file should contain the corresponding labels for each site to be used in the regression analysis.

 ### Training and Evaluation
 Each model script can be run from the command line, specifying the required arguments such as the dataset paths, number of epochs, and batch size.